UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_cpp.md

 }
 ```

-Here you can start to see a limitation of the algorithms in the standard
-library, in that it is difficult to efficiently compose together multiple
-elemental algorithms into more complex algorithm.
-The _ranges_ library is an
+Here you can start to see a limitation of the algorithms in the standard library, in that it is difficult to efficiently compose together multiple elemental algorithms into more complex algorithm.
-C++20 addition to the standard library aims to solve this problem, you can read
-more about the ranges library [here](https://en.cppreference.com/w/cpp/ranges).
+The _ranges_ library is an C++20 addition to the standard library aims to solve this problem, you can read more about the ranges library on [the cpp reference page for ranges](https://en.cppreference.com/w/cpp/ranges).

 :::
 ::::